 Prevention is better than (no) cure:

+Of course, prevention is better than a ‘cure’.
 One way of preventing tinnitus is by protecting your hearing.
 The British Tinnitus Association currently run a campaign called ‘Plug’em’ to encourage people to look after their hearing, particularly in loud environments.
 If you experience tinnitus, you are the best advocate to encourage family and friends to protect their hearing.

 Whilst there is no cure, managing your tinnitus is key to a healthy, balanced life.
 Do you have any tips for managing tinnitus?
 Why not tweet us @accessambassadors with your comments and let us know your hints and tips.